divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 The function reverts under the following conditions:
 - `_releasePeriodInSeconds` is zero or exceeds 30 years.
 - `msg.sender` has insufficient allowance or balance to execute the `safeTransferFrom` function.
 This condition is only applicable to ERC20 token deposits.
+- The deposit token implements a fee on transfer.

 >**Note:** The `deposit` functions deliberately disallow direct deposits with `_releasePeriodInSeconds = 0`.
 Users who want their deposits to be unlocked immediately should send the tokens or native asset (ETH) directly to the `DIVADevelopmentFund` contract address.